ShUM-Cities Speyer, Worms, Mainz e.V.

 - Establish advisory boards.

-- Guarantee a standardized presentation of ShUM (Corporate Identity).
+- Guarantee a jointly presentation of ShUM (Corporate Identity).

 - Dr. Susanne Urban, E-Mail susanne.urban_at_schumstaedte.de